jb753/turbigen/src/turbigen/CLI.md

 It owns only the loop.
 Each iteration is an ordinary `run` in a directory of its own, chained so that iteration *k+1* starts from *k*'s flow field:

+A design that **settles** ends up reading as a `run` directory, because that is what it now is:

 ```
 hiload/input.yaml
-hiload/iter_0000/  output.yaml (with result: and its errors), restart.npz,
-                   conv.cnv, post.pdf
+hiload/output.yaml     the converged answer, restart.npz, conv.cnv, post.pdf
+hiload/iter_0000/      input.yaml, output.yaml, conv.cnv
-hiload/iter_0001/  ...
+hiload/iter_0001/      input.yaml
-hiload/final       -> iter_0001
-hiload/output.yaml -> final/output.yaml
 ```

+The last iteration's artefacts are **moved** to the root, so `output.yaml` means "what this run achieved" whichever verb produced it and a database glob, a script reading a result and a `--restart` need not know whether a design took one solve or six.
+Its own directory is left holding the config that produced it, that answer having become the run's.

+The iterations before it keep their config, their answer and their march --- a few kilobytes each, and the only record of how the design moved --- and lose the flow field and the report drawn from it, which are the megabytes.
+Nothing reads those again: `database` filters an unsettled iteration out by definition, `chic` reads only the config it was given, and no code globs `iter_*` at all.
+Both are rebuilt by re-running that iteration's `input.yaml`, which is what makes this a tidy-up rather than a loss, and which was not true until each iteration recorded its own config.

+A design that **does not settle keeps every iteration whole, and nothing is promoted.** That is exactly when the history is what you came to look at.
+It also gives the root a meaning worth having: **an `output.yaml` there means this design converged**, rather than "here is wherever the iteration happened to stop".
+Restarting from an unsettled run means naming the iteration, which is the honest position when there is no converged field to point at.

+Moved rather than copied or linked.
+A copy is megabytes duplicated and two files free to disagree.
+A symlink avoids both --- and this was three symlinks for a while --- but needs a filesystem that has them, and leaves one answer reachable by two paths, which `database` duly counted twice: the settled iteration is precisely the one that survives its filters.
+Nothing turbigen writes is a symlink now.

-**Every iteration is kept**, and `final` is a symlink to the last.
-So is `output.yaml`, which therefore means "what this run achieved" whichever verb produced it: a database glob and a script reading a result need not know whether a design took one solve or six.
-The alternative — the existing `main.py` copies the converged iteration over the base directory and deletes the rest — destroys exactly the data that would let a later fit predict these corrections instead of iterating for them.
+The alternative at the other extreme — the existing `main.py` copies the converged iteration over the base directory and deletes the rest — destroys exactly the data that would let a later fit predict these corrections instead of iterating for them.
+Keeping the yamls keeps that.

 ### What an iterator is